 Over the last 5 years we have held over 50 ‘Welcome Days when local people and people seeking sanctuary have a chance to meet, chat, eat, relax, have a lovely day in many parts of our beautiful area and understand that we all want the best for our families and have a great deal in common.
 We have collected tons of clothing, household goods ,many bikes, sewing machines and laptops which have been given to people seeking sanctuary in South Wales and those in refugee camps.

 Since ‘lockdown’ our usual activities have been curtailed and yet we still wanted to show people that they are welcome members of our society and do what we can to help and support them and their local supporters who often feel beleaguered and alone too.
+We have been assisted in this by a generous grant from Community Foundation Wales Corona Virus Resilience Fund and many kind donations from supporters.

-WE’ve not been able to either collect, store or pass on clothes and household items during the last 6 months as all of the asylum drop in centres in the south Wales cities are closed but we have been able to help individuals and groups that are visiting people at home.
+We’ve not been able to either collect, store or pass on clothes and household items during the last 6 months as all of the asylum drop in centres in the south Wales cities are closed but we have been able to help individuals and groups that are visiting people at home.
 We have helped to buy phone tops [so people have been able to continue to access family, friends and their education] bought lap tops, tablets and even a couple of smart phones [ so people can continue to study or keep up with school work] , helped to provide bikes[ so people can travel without using public transport] helped to buy clothing, shoes, nappies, hand sanitiser and face masks.

 We’ve also helped Sharetawe by accommodating and supporting a destitute asylum seeking man with the enormous help of people who have donated accommodation, food, equipment and friendship.
 He says for the whole period he has been seeking asylum he’d never felt that he had friends until now.